 That means that we can’t correct the problem in any lasting way by addressing the ligaments (and to stretch or loosen the ligaments may reduce their strain, but it also de-stabilizes the joints they hold secure).
 It also means that we can’t massage away the problem (have you noticed?).
-It means that we have to free the person from the grip of Landau Reaction, Startle Reflex, and Trauma Reflex and establish free, balanced, and well-coordinated movement that gives back to the sacrum, S-I joints, and lumbo-sacral junction (L5/S1) their healthy, centered, free movement at balance.
+It means that we have to free the person from the grip of Landau Reaction, Startle Reflex, and Trauma Reflex (the brain reaction to the shock of injury and to distorted pelvic stresses) and establish free, balanced, and well-coordinated movement that gives back to the sacrum, S-I joints, and lumbo-sacral junction (L5/S1) their healthy, centered, free movement at balance.

 Have I said it?

 There exists a neuromuscular response, an action pattern, ideally suited for retraining postural reflexes and movement — the pandicular response.
 Applied methodically to contraction patterns via controlled and regulated movement patterns, the pandicular response frees a person from involuntary muscular tensions, such as those that cause S-I joint pain.